 What is a salary sacrifice pension and how does it work?

-Discover how salary sacrifice pension schemes work and the pros and cons of joining one.
+Here we explain how salary sacrifice for pensions works and the pros and cons of contributing in this way.

-A salary sacrifice scheme is an arrangement between you and your employer, where you give up or ‘sacrifice’ a portion of your salary in exchange for other, non-cash benefits.
+Salary sacrifice is an arrangement between you and your employer, where you give up a portion of your salary in exchange for other, non-cash benefits.

 What is a salary sacrifice pension?